What are Google's Search Quality Rater Guidelines?

 Part 2: Understanding Mobile User Needs

 To determine the relevance rating of a search result, the first step is understanding the needs of the user.
 This is where Google provides guidelines on what is important to consider for understanding user needs, particularly with mobile users in mind.

 After understanding the needs of the user, it's possible to assess how helpful a result is to satisfy their intent (i.e. meet the user needs).
 This is where Google provides additional guidelines on what is important for relevance rating.
 Part 3 is highly based on rating examples.

 There is not a predefined update frequency to the quality rater guidelines.
 Apparently, Google updates the document on an ad hoc basis.

-According to historical data, we can expect up to two updates per year on average.
+According to historical data, we can expect two or three updates per year on average.

 The changes are usually small and subtle.
 For example, they might include or remove examples, rephrase some sentences here and there, bring more clarity to what could be considered vague or confusing, provide additional instructions to avoid any bias, etc.